 Oct 28, 2015

 This resolution was introduced in a previous session of Congress and was passed by the House on May 16, 2016 but was never passed by the Senate.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.

 The resolution was passed in a vote in the House.
 It goes to the Senate next.
 The vote was by voice vote so no record of individual votes was made.

 H.Con.Res.
-88 is a concurrent resolution in the United States Congress.
+88 (114th) was a concurrent resolution in the United States Congress.